 Smile, But Not Too Much

 Smiling is important when communicating with someone.
 As humans, we respond friendlier when faced with openly positive people.
-When you smile, you release tension within the conversation and provide the communication a more friendly environment.
+When you smile, you release tension within the conversation and provide communication in a more friendly environment.
 It is important to smile when the other person is talking, as it will signal to the other person you are listening and are understanding what they are saying to you.

 Try not to smile the entire conversation.
 If you over smile, you might come across as goofy or uncomprehending.
 Smile at humorous or light-hearted parts of the conversation, but be sure to be mindful of when you should properly smile.
 For example, do not smile during sensitive subjects or negative moments in the conversation.
 The key to a smile is to be perceived as friendly, not psycho.